 - A.A. and N.A. meetings

 As one of the best treatment centers in Tukwila near Seattle, we are dedicated to providing you with continuity of care to make sure that you are successful with your recovery in the next steps of your treatment.
 We offer an Intensive Outpatient Program that allows patients to get treatment, but also allows for them to get back to the responsibilities of their daily life.
-Our IOP is a 12-step program that offers group and individual sessions, as well as family therapy.
+Our IOP is a 12-step program that offers group sessions, as well as family therapy.

 Our inpatient treatment center for heroin addiction and related disorders (like depression and anxiety) is located in Tukwila near Seattle which allows for us to serve residents from all over SeaTac including Renton, Burien, and Des Moines.
 Our treatment center is staffed 24 hours a day by admissions counselors who are standing by to answer your questions.
 Call us today.